davestewart/extension-bus/README.md

 npm i @davestewart/extension-bus
 ```

-Alternatively, you can shorten imports with an alias, for example. `bus`:
+Alternatively, you can shorten imports with an alias, for example `bus`:

 ```
 npm i bus@npm:@davestewart/extension-bus